Do you like your lower back fat?

 How about lower abdominal fat, thigh fat and stubborn chest fat?

 Why is that lower back (kidney area) fat so hard to peel off even when diet and exercise is maximized?
 The same thing could be said for the lower abdominal region, outer portion of the chest, not to mention, the hips and thighs.

 You workout rigorously with weights 4-5 days a week.
-You perform cardiovascular training every day.
+You cardiovascular training every day.
 You eat a low calorie diet ensuring you are in a caloric deficit.
 Yet certain areas of your body will not release body fat regardless of diet and exercise.

 Why is this such a common scenario?